jackieli19/jackieli19.github.io/_teaching/UW-TimeSeries.md

 This course is intended to be an introduction to time series analysis at the graduate level.

-Broadly, our goal is to learn the basics of model fitting, forecasting, and performing statistical inference with scalar time series.
+Broadly, the goal is to learn the basics of model fitting, forecasting, and performing statistical inference with scalar time series.
 Specific topics include:

 1. Plotting and detrending time series
 2. Theory of stationary stochastic processes